Reframed a low-adoption private beta into a scalable, monetizable agent platform ahead of public launch.

 Approach #2

-UX-driven API design
+User goal driven API design

 1

-Designed new information architecture
+Defined new information architecture & user mental model

 2